nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 > **⚠️Warning⚠️**
 >- Input the parameters in the order shown in the guide, else the application will not be able to read your
    > input.
->- Only use ascii characters when entering commands into the application.
+>- Only use ASCII characters when entering commands into the application.
 Otherwise, your input may not be properly displayed in the command line.

 <br/>